vsundramurthy/stress-css-widget/README.md

 Installation
 ----------
 This widget has JQuery dependency.
 Simply copy the minified JS and put it on you webpage, the ‘Stress CSS Widget’ will appear on the right side of your page.
-Widget also comes with option to customize the widget look & feel and positions.
+Widget also comes with options to customize the widget look & feel and positions.

 _______